KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 - **How to use/test your new module in VCV Rack**, a complete manual of using VCV Rack and testing modules process

 At any time, you can refer to the Summary page to access tutorial parts : [Summary](https://github.com/KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/blob/master/Documentation/summary.md)

+I am moving the documentation to this page: https://github.com/KoreTeknology/Tutorial-How-to-create-modules-for-VCV-Rack

 ---